techjay-c/tp/docs/UserGuide.md

 * `search-patient 088` will search for a patient with the ID `088`.
 If one or more matching patients are found based on your search criteria, the system will list the matching patients along with their details.

+## General Features

+### Adding a treatment: `add-treatment`

+You can add a new dental treatment to the ToothTracker system using the `add-treatment` command.
+This command allows you to specify the name of the treatment and its associated price.

+Format: `add-treatment [name] [price]`

+Examples:

+* `add-treatment "Tooth Extraction" 150` adds a Tooth Extraction Treatment to ToothTracker with a cost of $150.

+**Important Notes:**

+- Ensure that you provide both the treatment name and its cost when using the `add-treatment` command.
+- The system will not allow duplicate treatment names.
+If a treatment with the same name already exists, you will be prompted to provide a unique name.

+### Filter Appointments by service type, date or dentist: `filter KEYWORD`

+You can filter appointments by their service type, date or dentists in the ToothTracker system using the `filter` command.

+Format: `filter s/SERVICE_TYPE`, `filter t/DATE`, `filter d/DENTIST`

+Examples:

+* `filter s/Tooth Extraction` return all Tooth Extraction appointments.
+* `filter t/20-11-2023` return all appointments happening on 20 November 2023.
+* `filter d/Tom` return all appointments with Tom as the dentist.

 ### Clearing all entries : `clear`

 Clears all entries from ToothTracker.